damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 Support turbos are separate from the ["fix4all" rotation](/handbook/engineering/fix4all), in that turbos are on an as-needed basis while the fix4all rotation is a week-long commitment per person.

-## Calls, Trainings, Installation Support, and Live Upgrade Assistance
+## Calls, Trainings, Implementation Support, and Live Upgrade Assistance

 As described in more detail in the [support listings](https://about.gitlab.com/support/) as well as the [support onboarding page](/handbook/support/onboarding/), we offer services beyond simply responding to tickets.

-#### Installation Support
+#### Implementation Support

-We offer an "implementation service" for new EE customers.
-This is similar to live upgrade assistance, except that live upgrade assistance is a premium support offering, while implementation is an option available for purchase by any EE customer.
+We offer "implementation support" for new EE customers.
+This is similar to live upgrade assistance, except that live upgrade assistance is a Premium Support offering, while Implementation Support is an option available for purchase by _any_ EE customer.
 To provide Implementation Support:

+##### Requesting Implementation Support

-- The relevant account executive should open an issue on the [support team issue tracker](https://gitlab.com/gitlab-com/support/issues/), and include the following information:
+- The relevant account executive should open a confidential issue on the [support team issue tracker](https://gitlab.com/gitlab-com/support/issues/), and include the following information:
    - Customer name, and domain name
    - Note whether customer is Premium Support, or "only" requesting Implementation Support.
    - Collect from the customer, if possible, the following information: